 For more information about ICTMG, please go to ictmg.org.

-Young professional members of the ISBT are invited to help selected section editors of Vox Sanguinis in their work.
-You will be trained and guided by the editors through the entire peer review procedure.
-This is a great opportunity for you if you would like to give your scientific career a boost.
-Understanding the procedure of peer reviewing will be of benefit to you as an author of future scientific publications and of grant applications.
+In February 2020, young professional members of the ISBT were invited to help selected section editors of Vox Sanguinis in their work.
+The applicants are trained and guided by the editors through the entire peer review procedure.
+This is a great opportunity for those, who would like to give your scientific career a boost.
+Understanding the procedure of peer reviewing will be of benefit to young professionals as an author of future scientific publications and of grant applications.

 The YPC has its own hashtag: #ISBTYoungBlood.
 In the past few years, the council members prepared various social media posts with information relevant for young transfusion professionals.
 See below a few examples.